dgsmith7/cobolRayTraceWeekend/README.md

 ## Result:

 We completed chapter 8.
 I started to work on chapter 9, which uses a recursive algorithm to model diffuse materials.
-Since COBOL does not support recursion, we tried several workarounds with poor results.
+Since COBOL does not robustly support recursion, we tried several workarounds with poor results.
 Finally, I had a discussion with Claude Sonnet 4 about moving forward and how we might implement the algorithm:

 Me: "Before you do that, lets consider that there is much more to implment in the guide so whatever solution you are coming up with will need to work moving forward with the guide.
 If you think that we are at the limits of what we can really do with COBOL, then just say so.
 But we really cant deviate too far from the guide's c++ pseudocode."